 Availability - is used for employees to communicate to managers what time of day or which days of the week they can't work because of a conflict with school, another job, or another activity.
 Using Availability, employees can communicate their preferred schedule.

 Time Off - is where employees will ask their manager if there are specific days they need off or absolutely can't work.
 Time Off is usually used on a case-by-case basis.
 Learn more about Time Off here.

-Repeating vs. Weekly Availability
+Recurring vs. Temporary Availability

-Example of Repeating Availability:
+Example of Recurring Availability:

-Example of Weekly Availability:
+Example of Temporary Availability:

 ⚠️ For Employees that are assigned to multiple Locations, Admins need to enable Allow submissions for published schedules (within their Company Settings), in order for them to submit their availability.